-- More focus was needed on roque landlords - One tenant said that landlords are not working in partnership with the council, using 'roguestyle' agents to manage their properties and create unnecessary disruption for tenants living in their properties. - Landlords questioned the number of rogue landlords who would be identified in the scheme period, feeling that these individuals would not comply with the scheme and would remain difficult for the council to identify, whilst penalising those who already comply by imposing additional fees.
+- One tenant said that landlords are not working in partnership with the council, using 'rogue-style' agents to manage their properties and create unnecessary disruption for tenants living in their properties. - Landlords questioned the number of rogue landlords who would be identified in the scheme period, feeling that these individuals would not comply with the scheme and would remain difficult for the council to identify, whilst penalising those that comply already with additional fees.

-The council has a good track record of enforcement, which you can find here:
+The council has a good track record of enforcement, which you can find here: private sector housing enforcement.

-Private sector housing enforcement

-We will continue to enforce standards in the private rented sector
+We will continue to enforce standards in the private rented sector.

 We hope that the scheme will encourage landlords to come forward seeking a licence.
-Non-compliant landlords will run the risk of legal proceedings when they are discovered.
+Noncompliant landlords will run the risk of legal proceedings when they are discovered.